 LinkedIn traditionally performs best for B2B marketing, Instagram and Facebook for B2C and Twitter for both B2B and B2C marketing.
 For example, if you’re a beauty salon looking for customers, you’re unlikely to entice them on LinkedIn, which is geared towards business use.

-Companies with the budget to invest in video and animation should also look to YouTube, which has over 1.9 billion monthly users.
-It is the third most visited site in the world.
+Companies with the budget to invest in video and animation should also look to YouTube, which has over 2.1 billion monthly users.
+It is the second most visited site in the world.

 How much time do you have?

 Do you have the capacity to work across several channels?
 Or are you limited by time?
-Don’t stretch yourself too much, it’s better to have one or two channels that are regularly updated than to have five different social media platforms left.
+Don’t stretch yourself too much, it’s better to have one or two channels that are regularly updated than to have multiple different social media platforms which are inconsistent and irregular.

-Once you have built confidence and can see the results of social media marketing, you can gradually introduce other channels.
+Once you have built confidence and can see the results of social media marketing, you can gradually introduce and test other channels.

 What is considered a ‘success’ depends on your own goals.
 Do you want to get your name out there?
 Impressions and reach are good indicators.
 Are you looking to connect with customers?
 Engagement is also important.

 Or are you more sales-driven?
 Success could be measured by clicks and conversions.
-For example, you can add conversion tracking to campaigns on most.
+For example, you can add conversion tracking to campaigns on most platforms.

 If you find that one of your social media platforms is falling short, re-think your strategy or reconsider if it is the right platform for you.